vikashov/protein-embedding-and-classification/README.md

 # ProtT5 Embedding and Classification Tutorial

-This tutorial guides you through generating embeddings using ProstT5 and classifying biological sequences with a Multilayer perceptron (MLP) classifier.
+This tutorial guides you through generating embeddings using ProtT5 and classifying DNA binding sequences with a Multilayer perceptron (MLP) classifier.
 This repository includes a single script with detailed explanations to help you understand each step.

 ## Dataset
 The dataset is available at [Dataset Link](https://deepwet-dna.monarcatechnical.com/data).